Wanneroo

 Wanneroo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 37 projects that could affect this region.
-Notable projects include Arbella Estate, Wanneroo Recreation Centre - New Sports Hub and Community Hub Upgrade, East Wanneroo District Structure Plan, and St. Andrews Urban Precinct (Hocking & Pearsall).
-The following list details those most likely to be relevant.
+AreaSearch identified 37 projects likely affecting the region.
+Notable initiatives include Arbella Estate, Wanneroo Recreation Centre - New Sports Hub and Community Hub Upgrade, East Wanneroo District Structure Plan, and St. Andrews Urban Precinct (Hocking & Pearsall).
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.